Antiz96/arch-update/README.md

 ![check_for_updates](https://github.com/user-attachments/assets/efd190f5-4338-4204-a19b-0a6f138b4435)

 If there are new available updates, the systray icon shows a red circle and a desktop notification indicating the number of available updates is sent.
-You can directly run Arch-Update from it or close / dismiss it thanks to the related click actions:
+You can directly run Cachy-Update from it or close / dismiss it thanks to the related click actions:

 ![notif](https://github.com/user-attachments/assets/ce8c9229-9b36-484a-8561-bcb69b06310a)